-15. In the case of alleged breaches of obligations:
+- 11. In the case of alleged breaches of obligations: - a) It is expected that Subject Tutors and students will initially attempt to resolve any perceived deficiencies informally, within the normal student-Tutor relationship.
+The intention is to help students to reach their potential without resort to the formal procedures laid down below.
+In some cases, this might include a recognition that the standards outlined above are not appropriate for the individual student, and therefore should not be applied. - b) If the perceived deficiencies persist, then the Subject Tutor will give the student a written warning (the first formal warning), with a copy sent to the Academic Dean, but also will continue, where appropriate, to attempt to resolve the matter informally.

-- a) It is expected that Subject Tutors and students will initially attempt to resolve any perceived deficiencies informally, within the normal student-Tutor relationship.
-The intention is to help students to reach their potential without resort to the formal procedures laid down below. - b) If the perceived deficiencies persist, then the Subject Tutor will give the student a written warning (the first formal warning), with a copy sent to the Academic Dean, but also will continue, where appropriate, to attempt to resolve the matter informally. - c) If the matter is not thereby resolved, the Subject Tutor may proceed to make a formal complaint to the Academic Dean under the provisions below. - 16.
-In the case of an alleged breach of obligations with regard to collections, the first formal warning consists of a written communication from the Subject Tutor to the student of the relevant Collection result, together with a clear written statement, copied to the Academic Dean, that the result is unsatisfactory. - 17.
-A formal complaint to the Academic Dean may be made as a result of a combination of alleged breaches of obligations, but only if all the relevant first formal warnings have been given. - 18.
+- c) In the case of an alleged breach of obligations with regard to collections, the first formal warning consists of a written communication from the Subject Tutor to the student of the relevant Collection result, together with a clear written statement, copied to the Academic Dean, that the result is unsatisfactory. - d) If the matter is not thereby resolved, or if a further incident of failure to meet obligations is recorded, the Subject Tutor should make a formal complaint to the Academic Dean under the second stage provisions below.
+A further first formal warning cannot be issued to any student who has a first formal warning active; this situation would automatically trigger the second stage of proceedings. - 12.
 If the matter has not already been resolved informally, first formal warnings will lapse 16 term-time weeks after they have been issued if the matter has not been the subject of a formal complaint to the Academic Dean in that time.
 The Subject Tutor may renew the first formal warning if they feel the circumstances require it.